 Finally, consider that you may need to pull other people off projects or duties to train on it.
 You may need to hire a new person specifically for the new platform.

 Just about any software that offers a subscription also offers a free trial.
 If you’re thinking of using one that doesn’t offer you this, then you should keep looking.
 You’ll most likely find software that gives you the marketing features you want with the added benefit of a free trial first.
 Free trials are great ways to get a feel for a feature without immediately committing to software.

 4. The Option to Host On-Demand Webinars

 It’s unnecessary to produce live content, as only 16% of B2B consumers watch their live webinars.
 If the live aspect makes you nervous, this is a clear indication that you can put it off for a while.
 Be sure to get comfortable with recording yourself and review your feedback before trying to go live.

 Even if you’re not nervous about live presentations, you shouldn’t even think of considering any webinar software that doesn’t allow you to record.
-People around the globe could be interested in your webinar, and they have a lot of reasons to not be able to watch it when you’re hosting.
+Any person around the globe could be interested in your event, and they have a lot of reasons to not be able to watch it when you’re hosting.

 You shouldn’t lose viewers because of conflicting schedules.
 Use software that doesn’t have this limitation.
 Fortunately, this is becoming a rule and not an exception, so you probably won’t have too much trouble.

 Recording and letting people play your webinar to watch later is terrific.
 Still, you may also enjoy the possibility of editing your presentations.
 Obviously, this means taking the time to learn another feature.

 Even so, the benefits are noticeable.
 If you’re new and anxious, knowing you can edit may prove to be a reassuring safety net.
 Even if you’re confident, it’s not impossible to have problems.

 So think about whether you need it or not.